-Step 6: Create all Bauble Ornaments for fun!
+Step 6: Create all of the Ornaments for fun!

-I was also thinking you could also create personalised Christmas Baubles for your kids, by cutting out a circle from the pattern and then cutting out their names.
+I was also thinking you could also create personalized baubles for your kids, by cutting out a circle from the pattern and then cutting out their names.
 I know my kids would love it!

 - Green felt cloth (1 yard)

-- Printed Christmas tree pattern (best if printed on a Cardstock paper)
+- Felt tree template (best if printed on a Cardstock paper)

 - Velcro dots or Masking tape